0xTariq-dev/alx-low_level_programming/0x14-bit_manipulation/README.md

-#This is Alx Bit Manipulation project
+# This is Bit Manipulation Project.